mozilla-l10n/localizer-documentation/products/firefox_desktop/testing.md

 You can test accesskeys only on Windows and Linux, since they’re not available in OS X.
 If your locale uses a non Latin alphabet and opted to keep the English accesskeys, you don’t have anything to check.
 If you’re localizing accesskeys, you should check that:
 * Accesskeys use letters available in the associated label, and are not displayed between parenthesis at the end of the label itself.
 * There are no conflicts, which means there are no items in the same menu or preference panel using the same letter.
+Starting from Firefox 56, it’s not possible to avoid conflicts in preferences: the guideline in that case is to reduce to a minimum the number of times the same letter is used within a panel.

 For shortcuts, you should test at least the [most common ones](https://support.mozilla.org/en-US/kb/keyboard-shortcuts-perform-firefox-tasks-quickly).
 You should never change a shortcut, unless that combination of keys is not available in the keyboard layout commonly used for your locale.
 For example, in the Italian keyboard the character `[` is available pressing `Alt` and `è`.
 A shortcut based on `Shift + [` would never work, because it would be read as `Alt + Shift + è`.

 ### Test the installer on windows

 Download the installer version and make sure that everything is working correctly.
 In the [FTP folder](http://archive.mozilla.org/pub/firefox/nightly/latest-mozilla-central-l10n/) you have both the Full Installer and the Stub Installer (downloading the package from Internet).
 You should test both at least once.,

+## Photon

+Photon is the redesigned UI that will ship in Firefox 57:
+* The hamburger menu will be replaced by a static dropdown menu.
+If you’re on Nightly and still see the old menu, make sure that `browser.photon.structure.enabled` is set to `true` in about:config (that's the default value in Nightly 56 and later).
+* Test the *Overflow menu*: the `>>` symbol will appear automatically in the main toolbar when resizing the window to a small width.
+You can then pin an element to it, or add/remove items from the toolbar directly from their context menu.
+* Test the onboarding tour by clicking the small fox displayed in the left corner on the New tab.
+There are also onboarding notifications, displayed at the bottom of the page: you can cycle through them by opening multiple new tabs in a row.
+Note that the onboarding is currently not compatible with Activity Stream.

 ## Firefox Health Report